Last Updated: January 6, 2025

 Task Mode: In Microsoft Project, "Task Mode" is the setting that determines how a task is scheduled within a project's timeline.
 There are two types of task modes:

-Manually Scheduled: When a task is set to Manually Scheduled mode, the project manager has complete control over setting the task's start and end dates.
+Manually Scheduled: When a task is set to Manually Scheduled mode, the project manager has complete manual control over setting its start and end dates.
 In this mode, Microsoft Project does not automatically adjust the task's dates based on changes in the project schedule or dependencies with other tasks.
 This mode provides flexibility and is helpful in the early stages of project planning when details are still being determined.
 However, it requires careful management as it only utilizes some of Microsoft Project's full scheduling capabilities.

 Automatically Scheduled: In Automatically Scheduled mode, Microsoft Project uses its built-in scheduling engine to determine a task's start and end dates based on various factors.
 These include project calendar settings, task dependencies, constraints, and resource availability.
 This mode allows Microsoft Project to dynamically update the task's schedule when changes occur elsewhere, ensuring that the overall project plan remains coherent and aligned with set constraints and dependencies.